kiwiengine/kiwiengine-ts/README.md

 ### Renderer

-The `Renderer` is responsible for managing rendering and drawing objects on the screen.
+The `Renderer` is the **rendering manager** responsible for handling the canvas, drawing objects, camera, layers, and the rendering loop.

 ```typescript
 const renderer = new Renderer(document.body, {